City Network acquires Fragnet – intensifies its focus on the growing gaming industry

 “With City Network, Fragnet gets a powerful owner that enables further development of our customer proposition,” says Daniel Öhberg, incoming City Network business division manager.
 “I very much look forward to continuing to develop our service in the global arena.”

 In 2015, City Network enforced its efforts to the enterprise market by launching services such as City Cloud for Banking & Finance, City Connect, and Desktop as a Service.
 The company also established operations on the US market.
 An number of strategic recruitments has further enhanced the investments towards large enterprises.
 The Fragnet acquisition further fortifies these offerings via increased global presence and new verticals.

 “With Fragnet as part of City Network, we continue our journey towards becoming the leading, independent, cloud-based IT infrastructure provider, inside and outside Sweden,” says Christenson.
 “For quite some time now, the gaming industry has been one of the driving verticals for cloud-based infrastructure.
 Companies in other industries often refer to these solutions as they strive to enable flexible, cost-efficient infrastructures.”

-City Network is a leading global public cloud provider.
-It delivers public, compliant and private clouds based on OpenStack
+City Network is a leading global supplier of IT-infrastructure cloud services based on OpenStack.
+It delivers public, compliant and private clouds.